-FAPE is established in Mboko, in DRC’s South Kivu Province, as a non-political, non-profit organization.
+FAPE (Active Women for Environmental Protection) is established in Mboko, in DRC’s South Kivu Province, as a non-political, non-profit organization.

 FAPE is committed to women’s rights, with the aim of making Congolese women self-reliant, free and independent, capable of defending their own rights as well as their children’s rights while engaging self-care and community development.